Smoke Grenades for Airsoft & Military Simulation: Tactical Guide

 Color Common Tactical Use

-Green LZ marking, friendly sector indicator, standard NATO-convention "safe zone"
+Green LZ marking, friendly sector indicator, NATO-convention "safe zone"

 Red Enemy position marking, hostile sector, "danger close" signal

-Yellow Extraction point marking, high-visibility rally point, medevac LZ
+Yellow Extraction point, high-visibility rally point, medevac LZ

 Blue Alternate friendly team color, water/beach sector marking